Clontarf

 AreaSearch analysis of residential development drivers sees Clontarf recording a relatively average level of approval activity when compared to local markets analysed countrywide

-This high demand significantly exceeds new supply, leading to price growth and increased buyer competition.
-New properties are constructed at an average expected cost of $311,000.
-In FY-26, there have been $6.4 million in commercial approvals, indicating limited commercial development focus compared to Greater Brisbane, where Clontarf has significantly less development activity, 69.0% below the regional average per person.
+Compared to Greater Brisbane, Clontarf has significantly less development activity (69.0% below regional average per person).
 This scarcity of new homes typically strengthens demand and prices for existing properties.
+This is likewise lower than nationally, reflecting market maturity and pointing to possible development constraints.
 New development consists of 76.0% detached dwellings and 24.0% medium and high-density housing, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+At around 379 people per approval, Clontarf indicates a mature market.

 Frequently Asked Questions - Development